- Diversity & Inclusion

 - Three (3) Letters of Recommendation

-Failure to send a complete application will result in a significant delay in the application review process.
-If you submit by mail, please allow approximately 4 weeks for mail time from foreign countries to JHU.
+Failure to submit a complete application will result in a significant delay in the application review process.

-BCMB hosts two weekends for selected applicants to visit campus, meet BCMB faculty and current graduate students, and learn first-hand about the program.
-Attending an interview weekend is by invitation only.
+In the 2020-2021 application cycle, BCMB will host two weekends for selected applicants to virtually meet BCMB faculty and current graduate students, learn first hand about the program, and get a feeling for campus and Baltimore.
+Attending one of these virtual interview weekends is by invitation only.

 Criminal Background Check